Common name: Chinese knotweed

 Management programme: Advisory

 Chinese knotweed, as the name suggests, originates from China but is widespread throughout Asia where it is used in herbal remedies for the treatment of dysentery, eczema, enteritis, and sore throat.
-Potentially introduced to NZ for Chinese herbal medicine purposes or accidentally introduced.
+It was either potentially introduced to New Zealand for Chinese herbal medicine purposes, or accidentally introduced.

 Why is it a pest?

 - Chinese knotweed can tolerate a variety of climatic conditions, including shade, high and low temperatures, high salinity and drought.

 - It grows quickly to smother other plants.

 - Highly invasive plant that quickly smothers available surfaces including other plants and trees.

 - Has the ability to smother other plants affecting plant community structure and composition.